nmtc-run/nmtc-run.github.io/pages/event-voyageur.md

 **<span class="nb">¡ ATTENTION !</span>** Runners’ crews and spectators are \*not\* allowed at Hwy 210 or Peterson’s aid stations due to limited parking.
 We have to disqualify runners who ignore this rule.
 As a runner participant, you are responsible for your crew and fans understanding this limitation.

+To prevent crowding at Becks Rd aid station, spectators can park on the road and spectate from the designated area at aid station or further down the trail towards the bridge.

 ## Drop bags:

 * Note available drop bag locations on the [aid station](#aid-stations-crew-access-and-drop-bags) chart.